jxnl/blog/docs/writing/posts/ai-engineering-communication.md

 Building and improving AI systems is an iterative journey filled with uncertainties and learning opportunities.
 By adopting a rigorous approach to updates—focusing on hypotheses, interventions, results, and trade-offs—we can enhance communication, make better-informed decisions, and ultimately build more effective AI agents.

 For software engineers transitioning into AI roles, junior AI engineers honing their skills, and VPs overseeing these projects, embracing this communication style is key to navigating the complexities of probabilistic systems.
 It fosters transparency, encourages collaboration, and drives continuous improvement.

+Remember, the goal isn't just to report on what happened, but to provide insights that drive action and progress.
+By implementing these strategies, you'll not only improve your AI engineering processes but also position yourself as a valuable asset in the rapidly evolving field of applied AI.